 - Dry sherry, white wine or Shao-xing cooking wine

-To make slicing the beef easier, place the cut in the freezer for about an hour.
-Then, thinly slice it against the grain.
+- To make slicing the beef easier, place the cut in the freezer for about an hour.
+Then, thinly slice it against the grain as shown.
 Slicing against the grain will yield a more tender result.

 Tips for Making Stir-Fries:

 - When doing any type of stir-fry, all the ingredients should be prepped and ready to cook.

 - I do the vegetables first and remove them from the heat at the point of how we like them cooked (which is crisp-tender) then transfer them to a bowl.